Oral Surgery in New Jersey: Implants, Wisdom Tooth Removal & More

 Cleft Lip or Palate Treatment

 Sometimes portions of the mouth and nasal cavity fail to fuse together properly during fetal development, resulting in a cleft lip or palate.
-These congenital disabilities can make eating, speaking, and hearing challenging.
+These congenital disabilities can make eating, speaking, and hearing challenges.
 While it may take multiple procedures over several years, oral surgery is a viable treatment option for both conditions.

 Whether suffered during sports, a slip and fall, assault, car accident, or otherwise, facial trauma can quickly lead to further complications if improperly cared for.
 Jaw, palate, orbital, or cheekbone fractures should almost always be treated by an oral surgeon.
 As a multispecialty dental practice, our team can also help with cosmetic reconstruction for things such as lost or broken teeth due to facial trauma.